Yaroslav-Naft/CrossTrails-Dating/README.md

         }
     }
 ```
     - Add the following line to your index.js file in your src folder
+      if it isn't already there

 ```javascript=